-This page outlines methods that allow for University business to continue in the event that staff must work remotely or campus is closed.
+This page outlines methods that allow for University business to continue while working remotely during campus closure for the rest of the semester.
 These methods are in alignment with UC Merced Human Resources COVID-19 Employee Guidance published March 17, 2020.

 Here we provide strategies, tools, and resources to facilitate remote work and collaboration.
 Each link will take you to resources to help you get set up with that particular activity or tool.